 Bixby staff welcome class visits from local schools.
 Homeschooling parents will find support with materials from the general collection and inter-library loan for their curriculum needs.
-For further information regarding scheduling a class visit, children’s events and / or the summer reading program, go to Children’s Programs in the dropdown menu above or call and speak with Rachel, the Youth Services Librarian at 877-2211.
+For further information regarding scheduling a class visit, children’s events and / or the summer reading program, go to Children’s Programs on the Events Page or call and speak with Rachel, the Youth Services Librarian at 802-877-2211.

-In addition, volunteers give generously of their time and talents and work several hours every week at Bixby Library.
+Volunteers give generously of their time and talents and work several hours every week at Bixby Library.
 Volunteer responsibilities may include assisting at the circulation desk and/or tackling a variety of tasks that are necessary to maintain library services.
-Anyone interested in becoming a volunteer should call Muir Haman (877-2211) weekdays during library operating hours.
+Anyone interested in becoming a volunteer should call Maddy Willwerth (802-877-2211) weekdays during library operating hours.
 Training will be provided.
 In addition to volunteering, other ways to provide service to the library include the Friends of the Bixby Library or the Bixby Trustee Board.

 The Bixby Memorial Free Library is governed by a Board of Trustees representing the towns of Addison, Ferrisburgh, Panton and Waltham and the city of Vergennes.
 Monthly Trustee meetings are held at the library on the second Monday of each month at 6:30 p.m.
-Meetings are open to the public and generally held in the Otter Creek Room on the ground floor.
+Meetings are open to the public.
 Parking is available at the back of the library.